 You might feel tempted to ground them, take away their electronics, or place restrictions on their privacy.
 These intentions often come from a good place: you punish them thinking this will help them stop hurting themselves.

 This thought process doesn’t work effectively.
-Punishing self-harm only perpetuates more shame, anger, and guilt.
+Punishing self-injury only perpetuates more shame, anger, and guilt.

 Keep in mind that your loved one isn’t choosing to suffer.
 They don’t want to hurt themselves, rather they often don’t feel like they have another choice.